sreejithkchandran/python-easy7zip/README.md

     True

->>> test.ExtractFromArch("D:\ZipTest\test","D:\ZipTest\extra","test")               #Extract file to "extra" folder, password security key as some of the files are password protected, leave it blank if none.Return a boolean True if operation is successful.
+>>> test.ExtractFromArch("D:\ZipTest\test","D:\ZipTest\extra","test")               #Extract file to "extra" folder, 'test' is the security key as some of the files are password protected, leave it blank if none.Return a boolean True if operation is successful.

     True